FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/publisher.md

 A Publisher is an entity that produces the [*resources*](#glossary:resource) or [*services*](#glossary:service) that were purchased.
 It is commonly used for cost analysis and reporting scenarios.

-The Publisher column MUST be present in the billing data.
+The Publisher column MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset).
 This column MUST be of type String and MUST NOT contain null values.

 See [Appendix: Origination of cost data](#originationofcostdata) section for examples of [Provider](#provider), Publisher and [Invoice Issuer](#invoiceissuer) values that can be used for various purchasing scenarios.